-- 16. When a new Standard is released for consultation it is added to an intranet Portal page with a link to the live consultation and deadlines for responding.
+- 14. When a new Standard is released for consultation it is added to an intranet Portal page with a link to the live consultation and deadlines for responding.
 The Area Manager or Senior Manager with responsibility for the Standard is advised to review and respond to the consultation.
-Where appropriate, the response is quality assured or sent on behalf of the Chief Fire Officer. - 17.
-When a new Standard is published, to ensure compliance, , the Implementation Toolkit is used as a form of gap analysis to identify where MRFS are meeting the standard, or areas for improvement.
-An example of the Emergency Response Driving Implementation Toolkit can be found at Appendix A. - 18.
+Where appropriate, the response is quality assured or sent on behalf of the Chief Fire Officer. - 15.
+When a new Standard is published, to ensure compliance, the Implementation Toolkit is used as a form of gap analysis to identify where MRFS are meeting the Standard, or areas for improvement. - 16.
 The Toolkit tracker is then presented, by the responsible officer, at the appropriate Strategic Board meeting to illustrate compliance, or areas for improvement with the Standard.
 The individual Boards should show progress in achieving the Standard.
-Highlights of the individual Standards will be presented annually to Strategy and Performance Board and the Authority.. - 19.
+Highlights of the individual Standards will be presented annually to Strategy and Performance Board. - 17.
+A summary of progress towards achieving the Standards will be presented to the Authority annually.
+See Appendix A and B for the latest RAG rated update.
+Members will note that the Protection Standard is entirely complete and signed off.
+Good progress is being made against the other Standards, with some areas of green, some of amber and a small number of red.
+Some aspects of the Standards are time bound so will take longer than others to implement.
+An example of this is the Community Risk Management Planning Standard (CRMP).
+Responsible officers are aware of areas for improvement and are working towards them, but the three-year cycle of the CRMP (formerly IRMP) means that some intended improvements will not be fully delivered until the production of the new CRMP in 2024.
+The Service is committed to implementing the standards fully and all responsible officers are working towards that objective. - 18.
 Implementation toolkits will be kept on the Portal and reviewed regularly.
+Information about the Standards Board and the Standards is also available on the Portal, providing information for all staff.